wagerfield/vue-fela/readme.md

 </script>
 ```

-Calling `mapRules(rules, optMap, optProps)` _with no_ `optMap` argument will result in _all_ of the `rules` being returned and assigned to the component's `computed` props.
+Calling `mapRules(rules, optMap, optProps)` with no `optMap` argument will result in all `rules` being returned and assigned to the component's `computed` props.

 In the example above, this would assign `container`, `heading` and `body` to the component's `computed` props.
-These 3 props could then be used as the class names on the 3 respective elements in the template.
+These 3 props can then be used as class names on the 3 respective elements in the template.

 This behaviour might not always be desirable, so `mapRules` provides another level of control with the `optMap` argument.